Patent Search United States: Everything You Need to Know

 You can visit several pages on the USPTO website for more information about patents.
 Issued patents from 1789 to the present are available, and you can search for published applications filed after March 2001.
 There's also a brief guide to searching for patents called the 7 Step Search Strategy.
 Search for the status and history of issued patents or applications with the Patent Application Information System or PAIR.

 If you need help with patent searches in the United States, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.